Dip It Low

-"Dip It Low" is a song by American singer Christina Milian from her second studio album, It's About Time (2004).
+"Dip It Low" is a song recorded by American singer and songwriter Christina Milian from her second studio album, It's About Time (2004).
 Written by Poli Paul and Teedra Moses and produced by Paul, the track was released as the album's lead single.
 Matt Ward and Dean Gallard provided additional production for the song with Ne-Yo working on vocal arrangements.
 While the original version of the song, featuring American rapper Fabolous, was only given a release in the United States, Canada, Ireland, and the United Kingdom, the remix featuring German rapper Samy Deluxe was released in Austria, Finland, France, Germany, Sweden, and Switzerland.
 A solo version was released in Australia, Belgium, Denmark, the Netherlands, New Zealand, and Norway.

 Background

-The single is Milian's most successful to date, reaching number five on the US Billboard Hot 100 chart as well as the top five in the United Kingdom and the top ten in the Denmark, the Netherlands, New Zealand, and Norway.
+"Dip It Low" is Christina Milian's most successful to date, reaching number five on the US Billboard Hot 100 chart as well as the top five in the United Kingdom and the top ten in the Denmark, the Netherlands, New Zealand, and Norway.
 Milian also performed and promoted the song for a Tommy Hilfiger Jeans commercial.
-The song was nominated for the Grammy Award for Best Rap/Sung Collaboration in 2005, and was certified gold by the Recording Industry Association of America in early January 2005.
+The song was nominated for the Grammy Award for Best Rap/Sung Collaboration at the 47th Annual Grammy Awards in 2005, and was certified gold by the Recording Industry Association of America in early January 2005.
 It remains Milian's biggest hit single in the US to date, and her only one to reach the top 10 of the Billboard Hot 100.